Scuba Diving Surface Intervals – What Are They?

 Is There a Minimum Surface Interval Between Dives?

 Recreational divers may be free to dive after at most 6 hours.
 Professional divers may be allowed to enter the water (after an aggressive dive) after a 10 minute rest.
+Looking at the consequences you might suffer from too short of a surface interval, you do want to err on the longer side for your surface interval between repetitive dives wherever and whenever possible.

 How Should a Diver Track Surface Intervals?